zeromq/czmq/bindings/jni/README.md

 3. In this project, open a console in bindings/jni/msvc/vs2010 and run the build.bat batch file.

 The resulting libraries (czmqjni.dll, czmqjni.lib) are created in bindings/jni/msvc/bin.

+## Using the JNI API

+- to be written.

 ## License